Healing lodge: Funding issues

 Comparing to CSC-run healing lodges, funding for Section 81 healing lodges is more unstable.
 In 2009–2010, CSC allocated $21,555,037 for CSC lodges and $4,819,479 for section 81 lodges.
 This discrepancy in funding means that Section 81 lodges must pay their employees 50% less and may be unable to provide adequate training.
-According to the Office of the Correctional Investigator, the original intent was for CSC lodges to eventually be transferred to the control of Aboriginal communities.
+According to the Office of the Correctional Investigator, the original intent was for CSC lodges to eventually be transferred to the control of Indigenous communities.
 Presently there are no negotiations in place to transfer the control of CSC healing lodges.
 There is also "the perception among some Section 81 Healing Lodge staff and CSC officials that CSC-operated Healing Lodges are in competition with Section 81 Healing Lodges for minimum security inmates".

-Relationship with Aboriginal Communities
+Relationship with Indigenous communities

-Expansion of section 81 healing lodges is contingent upon acceptance by Aboriginal communities.
-Aboriginal communities are not always willing or able to take on the responsibility of a healing lodge.
+Expansion of section 81 healing lodges is contingent upon acceptance by Indigenous communities.
+Indigenous communities are not always willing or able to take on the responsibility of a healing lodge.
 Reasons for hesitation include lack of resources and concerns for the safety of the community.
-Critics question the "responsibilization" of aboriginal communities and question whether the burden of rehabilitating aboriginal offenders should be placed on aboriginal communities.
+Critics question the "responsibilization" of Indigenous communities and question whether the burden of rehabilitating Indigenous offenders should be placed on Indigenous communities.

-In the article "When Two Worlds Collide", authors explore the contradictory way Aboriginal Communities are viewed by CSC in regards to risk assessment.
-Identification with aboriginal identity and involvement with the Aboriginal Community prior to incarceration are viewed as risk enhancing factors.
-At the same time, CSC prescribed Aboriginal programming and contact with the Aboriginal community during incarceration are seen as a risk reducing factors.
+In the article When Two Worlds Collide, authors explore the contradictory way Indigenous communities are viewed by CSC in regards to risk assessment.
+Identification with Indigenous identity and involvement with the Indigenous Community prior to incarceration are viewed as risk enhancing factors.
+At the same time, CSC prescribed Indigenous programming and contact with the Indigenous community during incarceration are seen as a risk reducing factors.